DrJohnT/AzureDevOpsExtensionsForSqlServer/extensions/RunSqlCmdScripts/readme.md

 This extension can be used in a build or deployment pipeline to run pre- and post-deployment SQL scripts.

+### New in Version 1.1

+The extension now supports connection to the SQL database engine using SQL Server Authentication.
+Two new fields have allow you to specify the username/password for the SQL Server login.

 ### Run single SQL Script in SQLCMD mode

 The screenshot below shows the configuration options for the task.